hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 * [__Who/Why__](#who/why): This section describes the intended audience of this post, as well as my reasoning behind writing it.
-(Beyond this section, I will change the tone of my writing as if I am talking directly to someone who could potentially be my life-partner)
+(Beyond this section, I will change the tone of my writing as if I am talking directly to someone who could potentially be my life partner.)
 * [__About Me__](#about-me): Here I will give a brief overview of who I am.
 While reading this section, ask yourself, is this the type of person who you can see yourself spending the rest of your life with?